 How are you handling the chilly mornings we’ve been having?
-If you’re looking for ways to keep warm that won’t cost a fortune, we have some ideas…
+If you’re looking for energy efficient ways to keep warm that won’t cost a fortune, we have some ideas…

 - Open north-facing blinds on sunny days